OpenLiberty/cloud-hosted-guides/instructions/guide-reactive-messaging/README.md

 # Well done

-You have experienced building reactive microservices using MicroProfile Reactive Messaging, and also sending messages between the microservices using Apache Kafka
+You have experienced building reactive microservices using MicroProfile Reactive Messaging, and also sending messages between the microservices using Apache Kafka.